LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for messaging/EnhancedWorkspace/userguide.md

 ![alt text](img/new-agent-workspace-5.png){:class="newagent"}

-#### My Connections
+#### My Conversations
-The My Connections list includes all of the recent conversations that were assigned to you, including conversations that were recently closed.
-You can work through your My Connections list from the top down, and filter closed conversations into the list at the end of your shift to ensure you documented everything properly.
+The My Conversations list includes all of the recent conversations that were assigned to you, including conversations that were recently closed.
+You can work through your My Conversations list from the top down, and filter closed conversations into the list at the end of your shift to ensure you documented everything properly.

 #### All Conversations
 If you have permissions to view the All Conversations tab, it can be used to search for closed conversations that started within the past 13 months.
 You can use the time frame filter as well as the robust search tool found at the top of the page to find what you're looking for.